 Lung cancer is the leading cause of death due to cancer in America, but the earlier lung cancer is identified and treated, the better the odds of survival.
 The challenge is in finding lung cancer in its early stage, which can be difficult because most lung cancers do not cause noticeable symptoms until the disease has spread to other parts of the body.

 Being aware of risk factors that might predispose you to lung cancer, and knowing some of the common signs and symptoms of lung cancer can increase the odds of it being discovered at an earlier, and potentially more treatable, stage.

-- Smoking is the number one cause of lung cancer, responsible for about 85-90 percent of lung cancers including second hand-smoke in nonsmokers'.
+- Smoking is the number one cause of lung cancer, responsible for about 80-90 percent of lung cancers deaths.

 - Inhalation of hazardous chemicals is also linked to lung cancer.
 Asbestos, uranium, arsenic, cadmium, chromium, nickel and some petroleum products are especially dangerous.

 - Another risk factor is particle pollution: inhaling a mix of very tiny solid and liquid particles such as exhaust smoke.

 Keep in mind that lung cancer can still develop even without these risk factors present.
 That is why recognizing symptoms are so critical.